VArbiter/CCExtensionKit/README.md

 ### License

-CCExtensionKit is available under the MIT license.
+MQExtensionKit is available under the MIT license.
 See the LICENSE file for more info.